Dragino LoRaWAN Gateway Setup

 Through Helium Console

 If you have a LoRaWAN device configured through the Helium Console, you should now see it uplinking traffic through the Dragino gateway.
-You can verify this by turning on your device within range of the Dragino and looking for traffic in Console associated to the Dragino gateway's animal name.
+You can verify this by turning on your device within range of the Dragino and looking for traffic in an LNS associated with the Dragino gateway's animal name.

 Through the System Logs